CCBR/CHARLIE/README.md

 * flowchart added
 * adding slurmjobid to log/err file names
 * v0.3.1 has significant (>10X) performance improvements at BSJ bam creation
+* v0.3.3 splits BSJ bams into human and viral bams, and also converts them to bigwigs